 Due to the continuing COVID-19 Pandemic, the USJJO BOD is evaluating qualification requirements for the 2021 National Team for international competition this year.
 Please contact USJJO President Sarah Stanton for more information.

-FOR IMMEDIATE RELEASE (Press Release) –April 14th, 2016 – Cleveland, Ohio, USA.
+(Press Release) April 14th, 2016 Cleveland, Ohio, USA.
 The United States Ju-Jitsu Organization (USJJO) announced today that USA Sports Association, NFP is an official USJJO Regional Training Center.

 USA SPORTS ASSOCIATION exists for the purpose of serving as the national governing body for select martial art sports in the United States, and creating platforms for United States athlete development.
 The mission of USASA is to promote the development of United States athletes to achieve sustained competitive distinction in domestic and international amateur martial arts competition, and to promote the growth of martial art sports participation in the United States.